Redesigning a learning platform into a modular workspace

 What I learned

-Talk to users early and often
+Talk to users often

 Don't be afraid to pivot